vmware-tanzu/velero/docs/gcp-config.md

 # Run Ark on GCP

-You can run Kubernetes on Google Cloud Platform in either of:
+You can run Kubernetes on Google Cloud Platform in either:

 * Kubernetes on Google Compute Engine virtual machines
 * Google Kubernetes Engine